lyoganathan/lyoganathan.github.io/_posts/2021-09-03-Hypothesis-Testing.md

 $$ (0-0.6)^2+(0.8-0.6)^2+(1-0.6)^2 = 0.56 $$

-You can try with any other point, but you will find that using the mean as $\hat{y}$ minimizes the above equation.
-You may also notice that the median minimizes the sum of absolute deviations, but the mean minimizes squared deviations.
+You can try with any other value, but you will find that using the mean as $\hat{y}$ minimizes the above equation.
 So, the line of best fit passes through both group means because the group means minimize the squared errors.

+In two dimensions, OLS can be used to find the equation of a line that minimizes distance to every other point.
+But when the $x$ variable only has two values of $0$ and $1$ we can find the equation of the line easily, as we know it will pass through the means of both groups.
+You only need two points to find the equation of a line.
+The slope of the line will be the mean difference and the intercept will be the mean of the group coded as $0$.

 ### Interpreting t-value & p-value of the slope

 What does the t-value represent here?
 Why does regression have a t-value at all?
-Where is null t distribution and the area under the curve?

-It is essentially a one sample t-test.
 The t-value and p-value are from a one sample t-test on the regression coefficient.
+This can be confusing since we don't have a sample of slopes, we only have one value for slope.
+But we can estimate the distribution of such a sample using the central limit theorem.

-And as we saw above, in this case the slope **__is__** the mean difference.
+In this case the slope **_is_** the mean difference.
 So we are in a sense testing if the difference in means is different from $0$.
 If we compare the p-value of the slope here to a t-test or permutation test, we should see similar results.
-In fact, it should be identical to the t-test that uses pooled variance.

-The statistical test which is conducted for the statistical significance of the coefficient is a one sample t-test.
-This is confusing since we do not have a "sample" of multiple coefficients for X4, but we have an estimate of the distributional properties of such a sample using the central limit theorem.
-The mean and standard error describe the location and shape of such a limiting distribution.
-If you take the column "Est" and divide by "SE" that gives you the t-value.
-If you use the t-value and look it up on a t-distribution with the given degrees of freedom, this gives you the p-values.

-We can also compare this result to what we would get from a t-test:

 ## Regression vs t-test

+In fact, t-value and p-value of the slope coefficient should be identical to the t-test that uses pooled variance:

 {% highlight r %}